Dynamically improper hypersurfaces for endomorphisms of projective space: Introduction

 Let $f$ be a degree-$d$ endomorphism of $\P^n$ defined over an algebraically closed field of characteristic 0.
-A subvariety $X$ of $\P^n$ is said to be \emph{preperiodic} if for every irreducible component $Z$ of $X$ there exist distinct non-negative integers $s$ and $t$ such that $f^s(Z) = f^t(Z)$.
-When $X$ is pure, this is equivalent to $\bigcup_{i \ge 0} f^i(X)$ being Zariski closed (i.e.,~algebraic).
-For $d \ge 2$, the set $\PrePer(f)$ of irreducible zero-dimensional preperiodic subvarieties (i.e.,~preperiodic points) is Zariski dense in $\P^n$; however, if $f$ is sufficiently general, then $f$ has no positive-dimensional preperiodic subvarieties aside from $\P^n$ itself (see Fakhruddin \cite[Corollary 5.3]{Fakhruddin2003} and \cite[Theorem 1.2]{Fakhruddin2014}).
+A subvariety $X$ of $\P^n$ is called \emph{preperiodic} if for every irreducible component $Z$ of $X$ there exist distinct non-negative integers $s$ and $t$ such that $f^s(Z) = f^t(Z)$.
+For $d \ge 2$, the set $\PrePer(f)$ of irreducible zero-dimensional preperiodic subvarieties (i.e.,~preperiodic points) is Zariski dense in every preperiodic subvariety of $\P^n$, though if $f$ is very general, then $f$ has no positive-dimensional preperiodic subvarieties other than $\P^n$ itself (see Fakhruddin \cite[Theorem 5.1]{Fakhruddin2003} and \cite[Theorem 1.2]{Fakhruddin2014}).

 Attached to every nonlinear endomorphism $f$ is a canonical hypersurface $C_f$ called its \emph{critical locus}, which is cut out by the Jacobian determinant of any affine lift of $f$.
 If $C_f$ is preperiodic, then $f$ is said to be \emph{post-critically finite}.
 When $n = 1$, post-critically finite maps are relatively common, in the sense that they form a Zariski dense subset of the parameter space ${\End^n_d}$ (see DeMarco \cite[Theorem 1.6]{DeMarco}).
-On the contrary, the analogous claim for $n \ge 2$ was very recently announced to be false by Gauthier, Taflin, and Vigny \cite{GVT}.
+On the contrary, the analogous claim for $n \ge 2$ was recently announced to be false by Gauthier, Taflin, and Vigny \cite[Theorem B]{GVT}.

-Thus, the general nonexistence of nontrivial preperiodic subvarieties along with the sparseness of post-critically finite maps suggest that preperiodicity may be too restrictive a notion in dimension bigger than 1.
+Thus, the general nonexistence of nontrivial preperiodic subvarieties along with the sparseness of post-critically finite maps suggests that preperiodicity may be too restrictive a notion in dimension greater than 1.
 To remedy these deficiencies, we propose an alternative generalization of preperiodicity, from points in $\P^1$ to hypersurfaces in $\P^n$.